 In addition to her years of admissions experience with Berkeley Haas and Fortuna, Joyce is a certified CliftonStrengths coach and uses the assessment to ground candidates in an understanding of what makes them unique and to uncover new angles in their story to distinguish their application from others.
 One of her recent clients, an engineer with an overrepresented profile, discovered “relationship-building” among his top five strengths.
 This awareness inspired a new conversation about the way he manages teams, making connections to his leadership style and uncovering stories he never thought to share.
 By lifting this up in his overall narrative, he was able to share his story from a unique perspective and leverage it as something extraordinary.
 “I can see students having these ah-ha moments – I am good, I do bring this,” says Joyce.
 “To paraphrase a recent client, it provides users with a clear look at themselves which can be difficult to accomplish on your own.”

 “Many of us don’t have a habit of self-reflection, making the idea feel awkward or challenging.
-You might feel unsure about how big you can dare to dream or uncomfortable thinking too far ahead,” says Fortuna’s Diarte Edwards.
-“Beginning a process of deep reflection at least six months ahead of application deadlines gives you both time to get introspective and to ritualize it as routine.
+You might feel unsure about how big you can dare to dream or uncomfortable thinking too far ahead,” says Fortuna’s Caroline Diarte Edwards, former Director of MBA Admissions at INSEAD.
+“Beginning a process of deep reflection at least four months ahead of application deadlines gives you both time to get introspective and to ritualize it as routine.
 Insights may not arrive immediately, but just voicing the questions and inviting the answers can elicit unexpected connections.
 The answers may appear suddenly or at odd moments – reading a blog, commuting to the office or gazing through the cabin window of an airplane.”

-The question isn’t what do business schools want to hear, but, what do I need to tell them?
+The question isn’t what do business schools want to hear, but what do I need to tell them?
 Too many applicants waste precious time speculating what admissions officers want to hear and building a narrative to fit the ‘perfect profile.’
-“Having passion and a sincere conviction about what you’re doing translates so much better to a standout MBA application than crafting what you think the school will be looking for,” says Silverman Hodara.
+“Having passion and a sincere conviction about what you’re doing translates so much better to a standout MBA application than crafting what you think the school will be looking for,” says Fortuna’s Judith Silverman Hodara, former head of Wharton admissions.

 It’s no small feat to articulate who you are and why you’re worthy.
 You’ll be judged, and it’s subjective, but delivering your authentic narrative is about daring to get personal.
 “When you take the risk to be vulnerable, it inspires a human connection, and it’s so much more appealing to read,” says Fortuna’s Karla Cohen in her article, What Harvard Business School Really Wants.
 “The more personal you can be in terms of why you do what you do, the more interesting and memorable you’ll be.
 Because so few people are.
 Few people are honest, and fewer are vulnerable in the process of storytelling.
 But there is something so powerful about the truth when you read it – it hits you.”

-“What’s compelling to the admissions committee is what you’ve learned from your experiences, and how they’ve grown your personal and professional ability to imagine, act and lead,” says Fortuna’s Judith Silverman Hodara, former Wharton head of MBA Admissions.
-“To get there, consider the circumstances, defining moments and pivot points that have shaped you, the achievements you’re most proud of, and the challenges you’ve faced and overcome along the way.”
+“What’s compelling to the admissions committee is what you’ve learned from your experiences, and how they’ve grown your personal and professional ability to imagine, act and lead,” adds Judith.
+“To get there, consider the circumstances, defining moments, and pivot points that have shaped you, the achievements you’re most proud of, and the challenges you’ve faced and overcome along the way.”

 It can seem impossible to find the time (and presence of mind) to explore such questions given the breathless pace of life, especially for high-performing, fast-track professionals.
 Necessity has conditioned most of us to be more connected to our external devices than our interior lives, more devoted to multi-tasking than mindfulness.
 Yet that’s precisely what the MBA admission process is trying to extract from you.
 The sooner you start your personal journey of introspection, the more you will enjoy the process, and the greater your chances of admissions success.

-“Dare to have a little fun,” Joyce likes to say.
-As she writes in her article, Writing a Powerful MBA Essay: “There is no right story other than your own.
+“Dare to have a little fun,” Sharon likes to say.
+“There is no right story other than your own.
 And the person best positioned to tell that story is you.”

 Matt Symonds is Co-Founder of MBA admissions coaching firm Fortuna Admissions and Co-Host of the CentreCourt MBA Festival.
 For a candid assessment of your chances of admission success at a top MBA program, sign up for a free consultation.